hexops/machengine.org/content/libs/gpu.md

 ### WebGPU + GLFW example

-Since mach/gpu is just a comptime interface, you must provide an implementation.
+Since mach-gpu is just a comptime interface, you must provide an implementation.
 That implementation must also be bound to e.g. a DirectX/Vulkan/Metal window provided by e.g. GLFW.

-We provide <a href="https://github.com/hexops/mach-gpu/tree/main/examples">a standalone example</a> which demonstrates using `mach/gpu`, the `mach/gpu-dawn` implementation, and `mach/glfw` to create the window.
+We provide <a href="https://github.com/hexops/mach-gpu/tree/main/examples">a standalone example</a> which demonstrates using `mach-gpu`, the `mach-gpu-dawn` implementation, and `mach-glfw` to create the window.

 ### Consider Mach core

 WebGPU requires a bit of setup code, if you are considering using WebGPU + GLFW we encourage considering <a href="../core">Mach core</a> as it would provide you with the same functionality (Window+Input+WebGPU, nothing else) with much broader platform support (e.g. you get mobile/web support in the future for free.)

-Even if you decide to just use mach/gpu, you may find the [Mach core examples](../core/examples) to be a helpful resource for learning how to use WebGPU.
+Even if you decide to just use mach-gpu, you may find the [Mach core examples](../core/examples) to be a helpful resource for learning how to use WebGPU.

 ## Getting started